Pinwheel (toy)

-A pinwheel is a simple child's toy made of a wheel of paper or plastic curls attached at its axle to a stick by a pin.
+A pinwheel (or Windmill outside North America) is a simple child's toy made of a wheel of paper or plastic curls attached at its axle to a stick by a pin.
 It is designed to spin when blown upon by a person or by the wind.
-It is a predecessor to more complex whirligigs.

 History

+A similar toy had developed independently in Polynesia (known as pekapeka or peʻapeʻa) using either coconut palm leaflets or strips of pandanus leaves; in colder climates like that of New Zealand (the toy also called pepepe in Māori), phormium leaves are used.

-Today's style of pinwheels is rooted in East Asia.
-The design for example is typical of a japanese Origami folding technique for a pinwheel.
+Today's most popular style of pinwheels is rooted in East Asia.
+The design for example is typical of a japanese origami folding technique for a pinwheel.

 During the nineteenth century in the United States, any wind-driven toy held aloft by a running child was characterized as a whirligig, including pinwheels.
 Pinwheels provided many children with numerous minutes of enjoyment and amusement.

-Armenian Immigrant toy manufacturers Michael J. Sielaff and Ethan Norof, invented the modern version of the pinwheel, originally titled "wind wheel," in 1919 in Boston, Massachusetts.
-Daniel Dubay owned a toy store in Stoneham, Massachusetts, sold the wind wheel along with two other toys which he invented.